 One final and very important aspect to consider is the value of a long-term partnership.
 Many training vendors offer consultative services well after the training is completed to ensure any training can be measured and adjusted as appropriate.
 Once a particular learned skill is mastered, it’s likely more upskilling will be required in other areas, and perhaps different groups in your organization will need training.
 An external training partner is well-equipped to support the needs you have today, tomorrow, and as the future unfolds, offering long-term value to your organization.
 This could provide the peace-of-mind you're searching for.

-Learn about the Corporate Training options offered by Doug and the rest of the team here.
+Learn about Metis Corporate Training options here.